elastic/apm-pipeline-library/vars/README.md

 * `level`: sets the verbosity of the messages (DEBUG, INFO, WARN, ERROR)
 * `text`: Message to print.
 The color of the messages depends on the level.

+## lookForGitHubIssues
+Look for all the issues that were reported as flakey tests.

 ## matchesPrLabel
 If the current build is a PR, it would return true if the given label